 Also you can refer to the section on Aggregation more details.

-Also note that as filtering is performed across all group levels, a group will be included if:
+As Tree Data has parent / child relationships, by default all child nodes will be included when a parent passes a filter, and as filtering is performed across all group levels, a group will be included if:

 The following example presents a more complex example which includes Aggregation and Filtering:

 - 'Add New Group' Button - will add a new group under Music.

 - 'Move Selected to stuff' Button - will move any non parent groups into the 'stuff' folder.

 - 'Remove Selected' Button - will remove selected group along with children.

 - 'Files' Filter - you can filter group and leaf names across the entire file tree.